-As discussed above, non-Hodgkin's lymphomas (NHLs) may be broadly classified into B-cell and T-cell lymphomas based upon the cell type of origin.
+As discussed above, non-Hodgkin’s lymphomas (NHLs) may be broadly classified into B-cell and T-cell lymphomas based upon the cell type of origin.
 In addition, the NHLs may be categorized according to how quickly the malignancy is growing; the growth pattern and appearance of malignant cells; genetic findings; and/or a combination of such factors.
 Several systems of identification have been proposed based upon certain or all of these elements.
-These include the commonly used National Cancer Institute's (NCI's) International Working Formulation (IWF), which consolidates terms from past systems of classification; the Revised European-American Lymphoma (REAL) Classification, a new system that is increasing in popularity (and that includes MCL as a distinct entity); and a new World Health Organization (WHO) classification that is similar to the REAL classification in 2001, and has undergone several updates, most recently in 2018.
+These include the Rappaport classification (no longer used), the National Cancer Institute’s (NCI’s) International Working Formulation (IWF), which consolidated terms from past systems of classification; the Revised European-American Lymphoma (REAL) Classification, and the World Health Organization (WHO) classification.
+The WHO classification originated as a modification to the REAL classification in 2001, and has undergone several updates, most recently in 2018.
 These classification systems have been developed in order to describe and define diseases, to help with diagnoses and plan management.

 Accordingly, experts disagree whether mantle cell lymphoma as a whole is more appropriately classified as indolent or aggressive.
 Although the National Cancer Institute (NCI) has categorized MCL as an aggressive lymphoma, the malignancy is known to have certain features associated with indolent lymphomas in some cases.

-When an individual is diagnosed with a non-Hodgkin's lymphoma (NHL) such as mantle cell lymphoma (MCL), assessment is also required to determine the extent or “stage” of the disease.
-As is the case with NHL grading, staging is important to help characterize the potential disease course and determine appropriate treatment approaches.
-Certain of the same diagnostic tests described above may be used in staging NHL (e.g., blood tests, CT scanning, gallium scanning, bone marrow biopsy).
+When an individual is diagnosed with a NHL such as MCL, assessment is also required to determine the extent or “stage” of the disease.
+Staging is important to help characterize the potential disease course and determine appropriate treatment approaches.
+A variety of diagnostic tests described above may be used in staging NHL (e.g., blood tests, CT scanning, PET scanning, bone marrow biopsy).
 In addition, in some cases, additional biopsies may be obtained to assist in lymphoma staging.

 The specific stage of NHL may be based upon the number of lymph node regions involved; whether such lymph nodes are located above, below, or on both sides of the diaphragm*; and/or whether the malignancy has infiltrated other lymphatic tissues, such as the spleen or bone marrow, or spread to involve other organs outside the lymphatic system, such as the liver. (*The diaphragm is the dome-shaped muscle that separates the chest from the abdomen and plays an essential role in breathing.)

-Although various staging systems have been described, a system commonly used for adult NHLs (i.e., the Ann Arbor staging system) includes the following stages:
+Although various staging systems have been described, a system commonly used for adult NHLs (i.e., the Ann Arbor staging system or Lugano staging system) includes the following stages:

-In those with Stage III or advanced disease, the lymphoma involves lymph node regions on both sides of (i.e., above and below) the diaphragm and may involve the spleen.
-There may also be localized involvement of an extralymphatic organ or site.
+Stage III indicates advanced disease in which the lymphoma involves lymph node regions on both sides of (i.e., above and below) the diaphragm and may involve the spleen.
+There may also be localized involvement of an extra-lymphatic organ or site.

-In Stage IV or widespread (disseminated) disease, the malignancy is diffusely spread throughout one or more extralymphatic organs or sites with or without associated lymph node involvement.
+Stage IV indicates widespread (disseminated) disease in which the malignancy is diffusely spread throughout one or more extra-lymphatic organs or sites with or without associated lymph node involvement.

-Each stage of NHL may be further divided into categories A or B, based upon whether or not affected individuals have symptoms.
+Each stage of NHL may be further divided into categories A, B, E, S and X based upon whether or not affected individuals have symptoms.
 More specifically: